ronf/asyncssh/docs/index.rst

 To authenticate with SSH client keys or certificates, the server would look something like the following.
-Client and certificate authority keys for each user need to be placed in a file in authorized_keys format named based on the username in a directory called ``authorized_keys``.
+Client and certificate authority keys for each user need to be placed in a file matching the username in a directory called ``authorized_keys``.

    .. include:: ../examples/simple_keyed_server.py
       :literal: